openvswitch/ovs/DESIGN.md

      odd-numbered PCP (and any VID).
 Only possible with NXM.
 (This is just an example; one can match on any desired VID bit pattern.)

+[11] Matches any packet with an 802.1Q header, regardless of VID or
+     PCP.

 Additional notes: